Ukraine granted EU candidate status in ‘historic moment’

 European leaders have formally accepted Ukraine and Moldova as candidates to join the EU, in a “historic moment” which will also serve as a blow to Russia’s Vladimir Putin.

-Although it could take the two countries more than a decade to qualify for membership, the decision at a two-day EU summit is symbolic step which signals the bloc’s intention to reach deep into the former Soviet Union.
+Although it could take the two countries more than a decade to qualify for membership, the decision at a two-day EU summit is a symbolic step which highlights the bloc’s willingness to reach deep into the former Soviet Union – in what Ukraine’s ambassador called “a signal to Moscow”.

+Georgia was also given a “European perspective” but told it must fulfil certain conditions before winning candidate status.

 The European Parliament endorsed the bids hours before the summit started, passing a resolution that called on EU governments to “move without delay” and “live up to their historical responsibility”.

-Ahead of the final announcement, the parliament’s president Roberta Metsola said the move would “strengthen Ukraine” and “strengthen Europe”, adding: “It is a decision for freedom and democracy and puts us on the right side of history.”
+But it was leaders on the European Council who had the final say, with the council’s president Charles Michel declaring as he announced their decision on Thursday night: “Our future is together.”

-Ukraine’s president Volodymyr Zelensky – who submitted the application for EU membership less than a week after Russia’s invasion – hailed the move, which he called “a unique and historic moment” in his country’s relations with the union, saying: “Ukraine's future is in the EU.”
+Ukraine’s president Volodymyr Zelensky – who submitted the application for membership less than a week after Russia’s invasion of his country – hailed the EU’s uncharacteristically swift move, which he called “a unique and historic moment” in his nation’s relations with the bloc.
+“Ukraine’s future is in the EU,” he said.

+Moldova’s president Maia Sandu suggested the move would bring more welfare, more opportunities and more order to her nation, but added: “We have a difficult road ahead, which will require a lot of work and effort.”

 Mr Zelensky’s chief of staff was reported as saying that Kyiv would do everything it could to quickly implement a plan allowing negotiations on Ukraine’s accession to the EU to begin.